 An undeniable classic of science fiction, Dune at its surface is about an interplanetary blood feud.
-But beyond the seemingly trite premise is a vivid account of a weird and wonderful world of an inhabited desert planet with a very unique zoology.
-The world building with its myriad cultural influence is absolutely stellar, the political intrigue is captivating and the character dynamics are powerfully evocative.
+But beyond the seemingly trite premise is a vivid account of a weird and wonderful world with a very unique zoology.
+The world building with its myriad cultures is absolutely stellar, the political intrigue is captivating and the character dynamics are powerfully evocative.
 The only weakness of the novel is the tendency to use long winding speeches to explain the plot points.
 Would recommend.

 Bad Blood by John Carreyrou

 The riveting tale of the spectacular rise and epic fall of Silicon Valley’s Blood Unicorn.
-A behind-the-scenes account of John Carreyrou’s initial revelations in the Wall Street Journal came to be, Bad Blood combines journalistic prowess with narrative flair.
-The lurid details of the puffery, duplicity and manipulation that ultimately lead to Theranos’s eye-watering valuation make for a satisfying sense of schadenfreude.
+A behind-the-scenes account of how John Carreyrou’s explosive pieces in the Wall Street Journal came to be, Bad Blood combines journalistic prowess with narrative flair.
+The lurid details of the puffery, duplicity and manipulation behind Theranos’s eye-watering valuation make for a satisfying sense of schadenfreude.
 Would recommend.

 Sacred Games by Vikram Chandra

 A story about a washed up gangster, a cynical cop and the city of Mumbai in peril.
 The main plot flows at a meandering pace while drawing in a staggering number of tributaries.
 And frankly, the tributaries are far more interesting.
-The expected impending doom never really hits home and everything is a bit too well done.
-Too much time is spent on the protagonist’s backstory which is neither evocative nor strictly speaking, necessary.
+The sense of impending doom never really hits home and everything is a bit too well done.
+Too much time is spent on the protagonist’s backstory which is entirely uninteresting.
 The dialogue while interlaced with vernacular vocabulary simply does not carry any emotional force.
 At over 700 pages, the book just isn’t worth the effort.
-The Netflix show though, significantly different from the book’s storyline is a much better proposition.
+The Netflix show, while significantly different from the source material, is a much better proposition.
 Would not recommend.

 Born a Crime by Trevor Noah

 A collection of stories from Trever Noah’s youth while growing up in of post-Apartheid South Africa.
-Not a book is not meant to be a comprehensive treatise of that tumultuous period but a personal account of how it was to live through it.
+Yhe book is not meant to be a comprehensive treatise of that tumultuous period but a personal account of how it was to live through it all.
 The writing is both insightful and extremely humorous.
 Naturally, it deals with issues of racism, poverty and crime: But despite its heavy subject matter, it is a very pleasant read.
 Would recommend.

 Tinker Tailor Soldier Spy by John le Carré